davidmcbee/UFOs/README.md

 Figure 11

 2. Its not intuitive to know that one can click on the "UFO Sightings to reset the table.
-The code in figure 12 add text to make this known and is shown in figure 13
+The code in figure 12 adds text to make this known and is shown in figure 13
 ![](https://github.com/davidmcbee/UFOs/blob/master/static/images/reset_code.png)

 Figure 12